raballew/kne-on-ocp/README.md

 This frees up valuable and often limited hardware resources as certain testing scopes and most parts of the development process can be offloaded to virtual instances.
-Additionally, virtual instances often provide an easier to use environment that can be changed rapidly to represent any number of production topologies without anyone needing to physically setup the network.
+Additionally, virtual instances often provide an easier to use environment that can be changed rapidly to represent any production topology without anyone needing to physically setup the network.

 [Kubernetes Network Emulation (KNE)][kne] lets you run virtual network topologies in Kubernetes.
-It does so by running various device OSes in containers.
+It does so by running various device operating systems in containers.
 For anyone interested in a more in-depth view into the inner workings of KNE I recommend using the projects source code as reference since the official documentation is a bit lacking.

-This documents will guide you through setting up KNE on [OpenShift (OCP)][openshift-docs] (or on [OKD][okd-docs] respectively) in the first step.
+This document will guide you through setting up KNE on [OpenShift (OCP)][openshift-docs] (or on [OKD][okd-docs] respectively) in the first step.
 Then you will use the KNE cluster to create and interact with your own topology based on Arista cEOS.
 In the last step you will set up a minimal workflow using